 Vaccinations offer protection to your baby from many dreadful diseases.
 Babies are more vulnerable to viruses as their immune system isn’t completely mature.
 This increased output of viruses, along with typically lesser attention to hygiene, makes children more likely to spread their infection to others.
 The possibility of transmission is further enhanced when many children are gathered together, such as in child care centres and schools.
-Hence, it is imperative that your baby gets all the recommended shots on time.
+Hence, it is imperative that your baby gets all the recommended shots on time

 Many moms become upset on seeing their babies in pain after a shot.
 Vaccinations are for your baby’s good shouldn’t be avoided.
 However, you can certainly make the experience less stressful for your baby.

 10 Ways to Relieve Your Baby’s Pain After Vaccination